vikejs/vike-react/packages/vike-react-query/README.md

 You can use `vike-react-query` with [Telefunc](https://telefunc.com).

 > [!NOTE]
-> By using `vike-react-query` with Telefunc, you combine [RPC](https://vike.dev/RPC) with all the TanStack Query features.
+> By using `vike-react-query` with Telefunc, you combine [RPC](https://vike.dev/RPC) with all TanStack Query features.

 With Telefunc, the query function always runs on the server.